fontforge/fontforge.github.io/en-US/documentation/scripting/native/scripting-alpha.md

 This sets one of the fields of the OS/2 table to the given value.
 The field-name must be one of the strings listed below:

-`Weight, Width, FSType, IBMFamily, VendorID, Panose,         WinAscent, WinAscentIsOffset`
+`Weight, Width, XHeight, CapHeight, FSType, IBMFamily, VendorID, Panose,         WinAscent, WinAscentIsOffset`

 These are equivalent to the WinAscent field & []Offset check box in [Font Info-\>OS/2-\>Misc.](../../../interface/fontinfo/#TTF-Values)Where